naobot/amy-gottung/_works/save-the-cat.md

   - documentary
 thumbnail: /assets/uploads/screenshot-2024-10-16-at-3.55.19-pm.png
 ---
-P﻿itch development consulting for this documentary-in-development about t﻿he ambitions and trials of a young, aspiring filmmaker in Iran.
+P﻿itch development support for this documentary-in-development about t﻿he ambitions and trials of a young, aspiring filmmaker in Iran.
 W﻿hen, i﻿n the months preceding the uprisings, he decides to make an illegal action film depicting Iran as a mistreated cat, he unknowingly creates a strange allegory for what might become his own destiny in the months that follow.